Effective date: 13 November 2007

 - Club licences should have adequate social areas and facilities to cater for the needs of members.

-- Bar serveries – refer to the Bar Serveries’ section on page 3, some of these guideline may apply to club premises depending on the manner of trade.
+- Bar serveries — refer to the bar serveries.
+Some of these guidelines may apply to club premises depending on the manner of trade.

 - These types of premises should have adequate social areas to cater for the needs of their members.